 |08:00‑08:45am||COMPETITION BEGINS.
 Team registration and check-in|

 |08:45‑09:00am||Team match-ups are announced, along with competition-level rules, etc.|

 |9:00‑09:45||short-form game 1|

 |12:15-1:00||LUNCH BREAK (45 minutes)|

 |1:45‑2:00||15 min break.
 The control table assess the results of the qualification phase and announces the teams to play in the semifinals|

 |2:00‑3:00?||PLAYOFF PHASE STARTS.
 Two simultaneous semifinal games are played to 11 points|

 |3:00?-3:15?||15 min break|

 |4:30?||COMPETITION ENDS.
 Congratulations and prizes to the winners|

-Note that the schedule is flexible and ad hoc changes to the schedule are possible.
-For example short-form round 5 could be eliminated, it could switch time-slots with lunch, etc.
+Note that the schedule is flexible and ad hoc changes are possible.
+For example short-form game 5 could be eliminated, it could switch time-slots with lunch, etc.